Selicre/mc-discord-bridge/README.md

 Simple fabric mod that allows you to bridge together minecraft and discord.
 Doesn't require anything except fabric itself.

+Uses webhooks to send messages disguised as the players, and a bot token to read messages to send back to the game.

 ## Config

 The config goes in `config/discord-bridge.json` and contains these keys: